SirMerringtonIV/rhytididae/src/content/blog/This-weeks-survey-results.md

 This week we asked our players "If you could create any silly law, what would you create?"
 Here are their answers!

 >Whatever fast food or regular chain restaurants you have to dress as the mascot to work there.
-And if there is no mascot the owner has to create one
+And if there is no mascot the owner has to create one.<br>
 >-<cite>GingerRed</cite>